verd1c/ctf-writeups/TSJ/reverse/javascript-vm/README.md

 0x15: MVI A 30
 0x16: AUI A 1
 0x17: STR C 0x0[A]
+...
 ```

-I've included my python disassembler both as a file and at the end of this README.
+The full disassembled file is too big so I've included it as a file.
+I've also included my python disassembler both as a file and at the end of this README.
+Let's look at the disassembled pieces that are useful to us:

 ## Discovering Calls